How the Mortgage Underwriting Process Works

 How Long Does the Process Take?

-This is a harder question to answer, but it's based more on the individual performance of the underwriter.
+This is a harder question to answer, because it's based more on the individual performance of the underwriter.
 A knowledgeable veteran who works quickly could process three times as many loans as a brand-new underwriter who is still learning the ropes.
 The mortgage company's backlog of applications has a lot to do with it, as well.

 So it might take anywhere from two days to two weeks, from the time your application reaches the underwriter to the time you're actually approved (or rejected) by the lender.